 Trustees of the Heritage Centre:

-“We are incredibly happy to welcome our visitors back and have implemented a range of measures across our site to ensure a safe and great day out for the whole family.
+“We are looking forward to welcoming our visitors back and have implemented a range of measures across our site to ensure a safe and great day out for the whole family.
 Our friendly staff are also committed to creating a considerate and respectful environment for all our visitors.
-With our expansive space and engaging exhibits, we are the ideal day out for the summer.”
+With our expansive space and engaging exhibits, we are the ideal day out for all weathers.”

-Alternatively you can post a cheque, payable to Pembroke Dock Sunderland Trust, to Pembroke Dock Heritage Centre, Meyrick Owen Way, Royal Dockyard, Pembroke Dock, SA72 6WS.
+Alternatively you can post a cheque, payable to Pembroke Dock Heritage Trust, to Pembroke Dock Heritage Centre, Meyrick Owen Way, Royal Dockyard, Pembroke Dock, SA72 6WS.

 With many thanks for your support in these exceptional times.

-The Pembroke Dock Sunderland Trust operates Pembroke Dock Heritage Centre and is a registered charity in England and Wales, number 1120476.
+The Pembroke Dock Heritage Trust operates Pembroke Dock Heritage Centre and is a registered charity in England and Wales, number 1120476.
 Company registration number 05920931.Donate here: https://localgiving.org/donation/pdst